polluks/arukanoido/README.md

 Designer:
 http://sleepingelephant.com/ipw-web/bulletin/bb/viewtopic.php?f=14&t=7133

-src-media/doh.prg has been contributed by Michael Kirchner which he created with his VIC–20 editor MINIPAINT (there must be no ,1 in the LOAD command): http://sleepingelephant.com/ipw-web/bulletin/bb/viewtopic.php?t=3752
+src-media/doh.prg has been contributed by Michael Kircher which he created with his VIC–20 editor MINIPAINT (there must be no ,1 in the LOAD command): http://sleepingelephant.com/ipw-web/bulletin/bb/viewtopic.php?t=3752